Published: 1 October 2020

-Alice Mcdougall, Careers, Employability and Enterprise Manager at the University of Sunderland in London, is back with her latest tips and guidance on finding a career during the pandemic.
+The Careers and Employability team at the University of Sunderland in London are back with their latest tips and guidance on finding a career during the pandemic.

 “Leaving university to join the jobs market can be challenging even without the added stress of the coming recession caused by COVID-19.
 Here are six tips to help you find your first graduate role.

 It’s tough when you’re applying for jobs and you keep getting rejected, or worse, not hearing back from the company at all.
 Accept that you won’t get every role you apply for.

 Think about everything you do as experience – if you don’t succeed, make a note of what you’ve learnt from the application process and move on.